 Over the past century, land use change, construction of large-scale water management infrastructure, export of water, in-Delta diversions, and consumptive water use have greatly changed flow dynamics in the Delta.
 Several rivers, creeks, and other water bodies contribute water to the Delta, the largest of which are the Sacramento and San Joaquin Rivers.
 Freshwater inflow into and through the Delta greatly influences the ecological health of the Delta, as well as water quality and species abundances.
 Studies continue to evaluate ecosystem responses to Delta flows and how flow, non-flow, and other factors interact to impact specific species.

-As of late 2018, the State Water Resources Control Board (SWRCB) is proposing an update to the Bay-Delta Water Control Plan to improve flows to support a connected and functioning ecosystem.
-This proposal will impact the watersheds of the Sacramento and San Joaquin Rivers.
-The update calls for linking flow measures such as inflow, cold water habitat, Delta outflow, and interior Delta with non-flow measures such as improving habitat restoration, fish passage, and predator control.
+As of late 2018, the State Water Resources Control Board (SWRCB) proposed an update to the Bay-Delta Water Control Plan to improve flows to support a connected and functioning ecosystem.
+This proposal impacts the watersheds of the Sacramento and San Joaquin Rivers.
+The update called for linking flow measures such as inflow, cold water habitat, Delta outflow, and interior Delta with non-flow measures such as improving habitat restoration, fish passage, and predator control.
 In December 2018, SWRCB adopted a plan designed to increase water flows through the Lower San Joaquin River and its tributaries—the Stanislaus, Tuolumne and Merced Rivers.
+In September 2019, the Water Board released a Draft of the initial biological goals for the Lower San Joaquin River.

 Each chapter of the Delta plan includes strategies to achieve the goals of the plan.
 These strategies are general guidance on achieving the objective laid out in the plan and in the Delta Reform Act of 2009.
 Associated with these strategies are recommendations.
 The recommendations describe more specific and implementable actions to support the achievement of Delta Plan strategies.
 Strategies and recommendations may also have associated performance measures.
 Delta Plan performance measures track progress in achieving desired outcomes for the Delta Plan.
 Below are the strategies and recommendations associated with this performance measure.